emmameinert/Hiveproject_Push_swap/README.md

 ## Algorithm - Radix sort

 Radix sort is a non comperative sorting algorithm with a perfomance of O(nw), with n as the amount of numbers and w the length of those numbers.
 It goes through the order of numbers digit by digit starting with the last and sorting them into buckets.
+The more and higher numbers there are, the longer the algorithm takes.
+In the case of push swap this is illustrated by the operations that are printed out.

 ## Using radix sort with binary numbers